Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Singular cases: QRT transformations and groups of random walks of a finite order

+We covered by the previous statements and examples in this section the cases of irreducible biquadratic curves.
+Now, we will discuss the reducible ones.

-All cases (vi)-(xv) in the list above contain a vertical or a horizontal line.
+All cases (vi)--(xv) in the list above contain a vertical or a horizontal line.
 Thus, in each of these cases, there is no meaningful way to define a QRT transformation, and consequently, it is not possible to study periodicity of the QRT transformation in such cases.
+Thus, we consider here separately each of the cases (iii)--(v).

-{\bf Case (iii).} Consider two M\"obius transformations
+\paragraph*{Case (iii).} Consider two M\"obius transformations

-associated with the singular $(2-2)$-correspondence
+associated with the singular $(2,2)$ correspondence

 The QRT transformation in this case is: